ubclaunchpad/LP-website/handbook/onboarding/leads.md

 ### GitHub Teams

-Make sure you are a part of the following teams on GitHub - [Rocket](/handbook/onboarding/everyone.md#rocket-setup) should do this for you - check your email for an invitation!
+Make sure you are a part of the following teams on GitHub - [Rocket](/handbook/onboarding/everyone.md#rocket-setup) should do this for you if you are a part of the `leads` Rocket team.
+Ceck your email for an invitation!
 Please do not ask to be added directly without checking with `#ask-rocket` if there is a problem.

 * [`@ubclaunchpad/leads`](https://github.com/orgs/ubclaunchpad/teams/leads), and check that you can access the [private Leads repository](https://github.com/ubclaunchpad/leads) - this repository primarily contains interview resources and tracking issues
 * [`@ubclaunchpad/strategy`](https://github.com/orgs/ubclaunchpad/teams/strategy), and check that you can access the [private Strategy repository](https://github.com/ubclaunchpad/strategy) - this repository contains sponsorship resources and event/sponsorship tracking issues
 * [`@ubclaunchpad/design`](https://github.com/orgs/ubclaunchpad/teams/design), and check that you can access the [public Design repository](https://github.com/ubclaunchpad/design) - this repository contains (some) design assets, resources, and tracking issues

-Additionally, the presidents should also be a part of [`@ubclaunchpad/exec`](https://github.com/orgs/ubclaunchpad/teams/exec) and familiarize themselves with the [Exec repository](https://github.com/ubclaunchpad/exec), where we keep track of accounts and credentials.
-Permissions for this repository is managed by hand.
+Additionally, the presidents should also be a part of [`@ubclaunchpad/exec`](https://github.com/orgs/ubclaunchpad/teams/exec) and familiarize themselves with the [Exec repository](https://github.com/ubclaunchpad/exec), where we keep track of accounts, credentials, handoff instructions, and more.
+Permissions for this repository is granted with the `exec` Rocket team.

 ::: tip
 Make sure that you are **watching** all relevant repositories so that you don't miss any updates!
 To learn more about setting up your GitHub notifications, check our [GitHub guide](../tools/github.md#setting-up-notifications).